 There were many factors that influenced the legislation of 1833.
 There were doubts about the economic feasibility and the sustainability of slavery given the sustained resistance of the enslaved people that culminated in the major rebellion in Jamaica of Christmas 1831.

-There was a growing popular support for abolition but the negotiations toward that end were protracted, in part, because of the vested interest of those in the House of Commons and the House of Lords.
-In the end, the final terms resulted in the grant of £20 million in compensation payable by the British taxpayers to slave owners (equivalent to £2.6bn today).
+There was growing popular support for abolition but the negotiations toward that end were protracted, in part, because of the vested interest of those in the House of Commons and the House of Lords.
+In the end, the final terms resulted in the grant of £20 million in compensation payable by the British taxpayers, 40% of Britain's budget, to slave owners (equivalent to £2.6bn today).

-Nothing went to the freed slaves to redress their injustices.
+Nothing went to the freed slaves to redress the injustices.
 The money went exclusively to the owners of slaves as compensation for the loss of "their property", the slaves.
 The Emancipation act also introduced a system of apprenticeship that tied the newly freed people into working for low wages under their old masters for a fixed term.
-The intent was to help and train the freed slaves to be free men and women.
+The intent was to "help and train" the freed slaves to be free men and women.
+The quotation marks are inserted because the program was not to the exclusive benefit of the slaves.
+The owners also saw a benefit from the transition period in addition to being compensated.

 The wealth created in Jamaica by the labor of black slaves has been estimated at £18 million (£2.3bn today), more than half of the estimated total of £30 million for the entire British West Indies.